 In short order, the new president implemented massive tax cuts, provided expanded Medicare benefits for seniors, and launched two wars, causing budgets deficits to explode at the fastest rate in history.

-To accomplish this, strict ‘pay as you go’ rules enforced by the previous Clinton administration were scrapped.
+To accomplish this, strict ‘pay as you go’ rules enforced by the previous Clinton administration, were scrapped.
 The net net was to double the national debt to $10.5 trillion in a mere eight years.

-Another $5 trillion in Keynesian reflationary deficit spending by President Obama since then has taken matters from bad to worse.
+This year, the national debt just nudged past our GDP at $17 trillion.
 The Congressional Budget Office is now forecasting that, with the current spending trajectory, total debt will reach $23 trillion by 2020, or some 160% of today’s GDP, 1.6 times the WWII peak.

 They do not include another $9 trillion in debts guaranteed by the federal government, such as bonds issued by home mortgage providers, Fannie Mae and Freddie Mac.
 State and local governments owe another $3 trillion.
-Double interest rates, a certainty if commodity price inflation continues unabated, and our debt service burden doubles as well.
+Double interest rates, which they inevitably will, and our debt service burden doubles as well.